kwhinnery/echoes-of-glory/README.md

 # Echoes Of Glory

-Which now discontinued international sporting competition best fits you?
+Which now-discontinued international sporting competition best fits you?
 Find out using this SMS quiz!

 ## License